minicreative/tomasroy.com/_projects/minicreative.md

 buttons:
 - name: View full portfolio
   url: http://minicreative.net
+bullets:
+- title: Coding Languages
+  icon: fas fa-code
+  description: Content goes here!
 layout: project
 ---

-During the 7th grade, when a family friend opened a restaurant in my hometown and didn't yet have a website, I offered them a one for free so that I could do something practical with the rudimentary programming skills I'd been learning.
-After completing several more sites in the area, I began to offer website design and development services in earnest, building my client base primarily through recommendations from small business owners who knew each other.
-I learned more about the growing body of web standards and technologies with each project, and by the time I finished high-school, I'd built a business that could sustain a modest financial independence and allow me to foster strong relationships with a large number of individuals and entrepreneurs within my community and around the country.
+During the 8th grade, when a new restaurant opened in my hometown and didn't yet have a website, I walked in and offered them one for free so that I could do something practical with the rudimentary programming skills I'd been learning on my mom's computer (which only recently moved from dial-up to DSL).
+After completing several websites for other local businesses, I began to offer website design and development services in earnest, building my client base primarily through recommendations from small business owners who knew one another and liked my work.

+With each project, I learned more about the growing body of web standards and technologies, the aesthetic components of website design, the needs of small business owners, and the dynamics of freelancer-client relationships and communication.
+A strong initial desire to create visually compelling, one-of-a-kind websites motivated me to avoid template-based website builders and build each project entirely from scratch, which required me to foster an intamite knowledge of HTML and CSS and an acute attention to detail.
+What began as a primarily aesthetic practice quickly became equally technical as I realized most of my clients wanted domain registration, hosting, and a variety of other services taken care of as well.

+Almost 10 years later, I continue to offer website design and development, both under my MiniCreative brand and otherwise.
+Through working with over 50 clients, I've gained a deep familiarity with the technology stack responsible for serving websites and a variety of popular and not-so-popular platforms for content management.
+I've also gathered basic knowledge about adjacent marketing fields like social networking, paid advertising and search engine optimization, and have provided consultation on a wide range of both technology and branding questions that small business owners typically have.